On this page:

 In addition to material enterprise risks, each Group and Services manages risks specific to the achievement of their assigned objectives.
 They continue to manage these risks utilising a tailored approach that best reflects the unique context in which each operates.

-Our employees conduct their duties in accordance with the Australian Public Service (APS) Code of Conduct, APS Values and Employment Principles.
+Our employees conduct their duties in accordance with the Australian Public Service Code of Conduct and the Australian Public Service Values.
 These are the foundation for our work and govern the way we relate to our stakeholders and to each other.

-Loyalty - commitment to each other and Defence, in serving the Government of the day;
+commitment to each other and Defence, in serving the Government of the day